loranger32/yocm/README.md

 **This project** allows you to download and parse the daily publications, store the results in a database and access them with a local front-end GUI in your browser.

-Publications can then be accessed and sorted by entity CBE number, zip code, file name and publication date.
+Publications can then be accessed and sorted by entity CBE number, zip code, file name and publication date (CBE number stands for Crossroads Bank of Enterprises number, an official and unique identifier for each company or association).

 The front-end application allows you to manage multiple users, each with their own criteria, and display the daily results according to these criteria.